The-AI-Alliance/.github/profile/README.md

 The [Llama Stack](https://github.com/meta-llama/llama-stack) project standardizes the core building blocks that simplify AI application development.
 It codifies best practices across the Llama ecosystem, integrates with other open-source tools and managed services, and provides APIs for inference, evaluation, agents, [MCP](#model-context-protocol-section), and deployment requirements like observability.
 It is designed to support both on-premise and cloud deployments.
 The ecosystem provides many example applications to help developers build and deploy AI applications quickly and effectively.

 AI Alliance members are [contributing directly](https://thealliance.ai/blog/ai-alliance-accelerating-open-source-ai-innovation) to Llama Stack development, as well as building example applications that illustrate its use in various enterprise scenarios.
-The first example application, a simple getting started chat application, is described first in the table below.
+The first example application, a simple getting-started chatbot, is described first in the table below.
 Others are in the planning stages.
 One planned project, also listed in the table, is a _deep research_ application, a popular class of AI applications, which will demonstrate Llama Stack support for technologies like agents and [MCP](#model-context-protocol-section).
-Other examples under discussion will be chosen to cover other common application patterns seen in several industries.
+Other examples under consideration will be chosen to cover other common application patterns seen in several industries.
 [Please join us!](https://events.thealliance.ai/llamastack)

 <div class="table-wrapper">
   <table>